“What’s In YOUR Data Architecture?” Part Two

 5. To build deeper business understanding and wiser interpretation of data

-6. To enable and organize data stewardship and data governance
+6. To enable and organize data stewardship and to support data governance

 The enterprise data model is often organized into three layers of abstraction: the subject area model, the enterprise conceptual data model and the enterprise logical data model.
 The subject area model is simply a list or hierarchy of the subject areas within the enterprise data model.
 It serves as an introduction to the model and an index to the conceptual and logical views.
 Sometimes subject areas are depicted graphically in a sort of conceptual picture or map of the enterprise.